rickbronson/Sniff-LCD-with-ESP32/README.md

 7 -> 3 get LCD segment D
 ```

 Once you get through all the above you can optimize everything by noticing that you don't need all 7 LCD segments to decode the digit.
-Only segments g,f,e,b,a are needed so you don't need LCDsegments C and D.
+Only segments G,F,E,B,A are needed so you don't need LCD segments C and D.

 ```
 line